 "You are dismissed Lieutenant, and good luck we are relying on your support."

 Thomas saluted the assembled officers and along with his two friends, left the tent to find the others and leave in all haste for the others waiting at Guarda.
 Before he could leave he had to get with Major Lewis and finalise needed supplies.
 Thomas hoped he could find a wagon or two for the extra equipment he would need for such a large scale attack on Arzobispo.

 The procurement of a wagon proved far easier than he thought it would be.
-It also amused Thomas that some of Mister Sharpe's sharp tongue seemed to have rubbed off on him when he gave his demands to the same Quartermaster Sergeant for his wagon and supplies.
+It also amused Thomas that some of Mister Grey's sharp tongue seemed to have rubbed off on him when he gave his demands to the same Quartermaster Sergeant for his wagon and supplies.

 It was after midnight when Thomas left the newly promoted Lieutenant Estaban along with four of the originals to bring the heavily loaded wagon with their supplies of powder, shot and weapons for his small army.